52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 ##### Profiles

 Select the profile the SOS should comply with.
+A profile is a set of additional rules to the SOS standard that have been defined for specific contexts.

 > ####### Activity 11
 >